Bradley Branch: History

 The BCN Old Main Line became the Wednesbury Oak Loop when it was bypassed in the 1830s by a straighter route, originally planned as a deep cutting, but which incorporated the Coseley Tunnel, construction of which was authorised in 1835.
 The new line and tunnel were opened on 6 November 1837.
 The Loop was itself shortened at some point, when the Rotton Brunt Line was built, which cut across a large meander.
-The Wyrley and Essington Canal merged with the Birmingham Canal Navigations in 1840, and links between the two canal systems included the Walsall Extension Canal, which ran northwards from Walsall to meet the Wyrley and Essington at Birchills Junction.
+The Wyrley and Essington Canal merged with the Birmingham Canal Navigations by the Wyrley and Essington Canal Navigation Act 1840 (3 & 4 Vict. c. xxiv), and links between the two canal systems included the Walsall Extension Canal, which ran northwards from Walsall to meet the Wyrley and Essington at Birchills Junction.
 A private canal, to Bradley Marr works, left the Wednesbury Oak Loop and descended through a staircase of two locks, although it did not reach either Bradley Colliery or Wilkinson's furnace at Lower Bradley.
 With the Walsall Canal now providing a link to the south or the north, six locks were built in a straight line from the Rotton Brunt Line to the Bradley Hall line, which was straightened and its three locks rebuilt.
 It was opened in 1849, becoming known as the Bradley Branch or Bradley Locks Branch, and closed in the 1950s.

 When the canal was built, it was made quite wide, and the locks were all constructed on the northern side of the canal, rather than centrally to the channel, as most locks built previously on the BCN had been.
 This was probably to make the task of duplicating them easier, if this became necessary.
 This arrangement created a large lagoon on the southern side of the lock, at the end of which a simple cascade weir allowed surplus water to flow into the next pound.
 The lagoons increased the volume of water in the short pounds.
 The locks were built with a single gate at the top and at the bottom, whereas most locks built previously on the BCN had double gates at the bottom end of the lock.

-After closure, the top seven locks were filled in and the area was landscaped.
+After closure was authorised by the British Transport Commission Act 1961 (9 & 10 Eliz.
+2. c. xxxvi) the top seven locks were filled in, and the area was landscaped.
 It is thought that the locks and the stone walls which formed the margins of the canal are largely complete below the landscaping.
 The bottom two locks were partially restored using a grant from the Heritage Lottery Fund, and were then filled in to protect the brickwork from damage, with a view to full restoration at some time in the future.
 Between the bottom lock and Moorcroft Junction, the canal is level with the Walsall Canal and so is still in water, although it is heavily overgrown.